Chalcepro/Sevlent/README.md

-## W3Schools Clone - Laravel
-This project is a clone of the popular W3Schools website, built with Laravel by Vfix Technology.
-It has been made open-source under the MIT license.
-Feel free to contribute and improve!

-If you find this project helpful, please ⭐ star the repository on GitHub — your support encourages us to build more amazing projects!
+## Sevlent Software Solutions / S3
+The w3school replica is built with Laravel by making use of premade assets and tools from other sites to develop the slick and responsive website.

 ## Installation Steps
 Follow the steps below to get the project up and running:

 ### Step 1: clone the project
 git clone https://github.com/vfixtechnology/w3-school-clone.git
+Or download the file as Zip and extract in your xampp htdocs folder

 ### Step 2: Go to the project directory and install dependencies
-#### cd w3-school-clone
 composer install

 ### Step 3: Create .env file